prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Covid Cases Bot/README.md

 Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.

 ### This is  as python script to get notification regarding current Covid-19 cases, Number of deaths and recovery status.
+## workflow
+* It works on bs4 and times library of python to automate google search when the program is runned.
+* Their are various features used to scrape data from web and then put in notified format.

 ## Libraries used:
 time